samuelyoon17/boiler_royale/README.md

 * Solution: I learned to use connection.autocommit = True specifically for Data Definition Language (DDL) operations.
 This overrides the adapter's default behavior, executing commands immediately.
 * Future Considerations Application: I am choosing to keep autocommit=True for the main application logic (PostgresClient).
 By offloading complex updates to Database Triggers, my Python script only needs to send single, atomic INSERT commands.
 The database engine ensures the integrity of the Match-to-Elo chain, removing the need for complex manual transaction management in the Application Layer.
 If my application requires more nuanced commands, I will turn off the autocommit.

+## Development Tools & AI Collaboration
+To accelerate the development and validate architectural decisions, this project utilized Gemini to help with the following:
+* Discovering Features: Learning about features of PostgreSQL and psycopg2 (e.g., CTEs, Triggers, COALESCE, connection.autocommit = True, User-defined Functions)
+* Code Optimization: Generating and refactoring SQL + PL/pgSQL statements for improved readability and conciseness (e.g., Elo calculation in PL/pgSQL).
+* Architectural Validation: Answering hypothetical scalability and concurrency questions.
+* Debugging: Identified architectural flaws that would lead to NULL returns for non-participants (e.g., using INNER JOIN for get_user_tournament_info.sql).
+AI imposed edge cases and suggested improved SQL syntax, resulting in the implementation of LEFT JOIN and robust conditional aggregation (COALESCE).
+* Test Data Generation: Quickly generated simulated data for userinput.txt to robustly test sequential Elo updates and specific reporting queries.
+* Documentation & Presentation: Assisted in articulating technical decisions as shared in this README.

+All final code, architectural decisions, and data integrity checks were owned and verified by the developer.

+## Usage
 1. Prerequisites

 ```